EthanRosenthal/website-source/content/blog/sandmat/index.md

 {{% jupyter_cell_end %}}{{% jupyter_cell_start markdown %}}

 And last but not least, we can compare the sandwich price to the model's predicted price in order to get an idea if any sandwich's price is wildly inconsistent.
-Most sandiwch prices are consistent, although the Gabriella is apparently cheaper than expected at $11.00 for (only) fresh mozzarella, dressing, and arugula.
+Most sandiwch prices are consistent, although the Gabriella is apparently cheaper than expected at $11.00 for (only!) fresh mozzarella, dressing, and arugula.
 I don't know if I'd call that cheap, but, then again, neither is SoHo.

 {{% jupyter_cell_end %}}{{% jupyter_cell_start code %}}